hgranlund/ST--PW/Sublime Text 2.0.2 x64/Data/Packages/AMLRepl/README.md

 The AML Repl plugin is already installed on this portable version of Sublime Text 2.
 You only have to configure the plugin with the paths to the AML resources.
 This configuration is done from `Preferences -> Package Settings -> AMLRepl -> Settings`.

+Please refer to AUnit\README.md for installation of the AUnit test framework.

 ## Usage

 All features can be found in the `Tools -> AMLRepl` menu.
 They can also be accessed through the command palette.